nuwber/rabbitevents/readme.md

 ### Command `rabbitevents:make:observer` <a name='command-make-observer'></a>

-Sometimes you may with to send a broadcast event to each change of a model.
+Sometimes you may with to publish an event to each change of a model.
 Observers classes have method names which reflect the Eloquent events you wish to listen for.
 Each of these methods receives the model as their only argument.
 The difference from Laravel's command is that `rabbitevents:make:observer` creates an observer class with stubbed `fire` function call in each method.

 ```bash
 $ php artisan rabbitevents:make:observer UserObserver --model=User
 ```

-This command will place the new observer in your App/Observers directory.
+This command will place the new observer in your `App/Observers` directory.
 If this directory does not exist, Artisan will create it for you.
 Your fresh observer will look like the following:

 ```php
 <?php